 - To make school a better place

 - To ensure that everybody's opinion is listened to

-- To try and change anything that is wrong
+- To try and change anything that needs improvement

 - To be a channel of communication between the class and the staff.

-Our School Council is made up of one boy and one girl from each class, and they meet with the Headteacher each half term to talk about issues here at Chartridge.
+Our School Council is made up of two pupils from each class, and they meet with Mrs Beaumont and Mr Alexandre each half term to talk about issues here at Chartridge.
 Ideas are brought to the school council by the representatives from each class and these are discussed with the whole committee and staff.

 These discussions are always very important and children take the opportunity to improve a range of different areas of the school, making it a more enjoyable place for everyone.

 As a result of the school council discussions in the past, improvements at the school have included: